 Also known as a participating provider, an in-network provider can be a hospital or medical facility, a physician or a pharmacy with whom a health care plan has contracted for services at an agreed upon rate.

 An established endpoint beyond which physicians or other health care suppliers that don’t accept assignment are permitted to charge for a covered service.
 The limiting charge is 15% above the amount that Medicare has approved for a specific service, and it is your responsibility to pay unless you have purchased a Medigap policy that pays the excess charge.
 Only some services have a limiting charge.
 Equipment and supplies do not have one.
 The limiting charge does not apply to in-network Medicare Advantage Plan coverage.

-Services that include medical and non-medical care provided to people who are unable to perform basic activities of daily living, like dressing or bathing.
-Long-term supports and services can be provided at home, in the community, in assisted living, or in nursing homes.
-Individuals may need long-term supports and services at any age.
+Services that include medical and nonmedical care provided to people who are unable to perform basic activities of daily living like dressing or bathing.
+Long-term support and services can be provided at home, in the community, in assisted living, or in nursing homes.
+Individuals may need long-term support and services at any age.
 Medicare and most health insurance plans don’t pay for long-term care.